Evelyne Viens

-Evelyne Viens (/fr-CA/; born February 6, 1997) is a Canadian professional soccer player who plays as a forward for Serie A club AS Roma and the Canada national team.
+Evelyne Viens (/fr-CA/; born February 6, 1997) is a Canadian professional soccer player who plays as a forward for Première Ligue club Paris FC and the Canada national team.
 She played college soccer at the University of South Florida.

 Early life

 Viens began playing soccer at age five with AS Mistral Laurentien.
 At age 14, she received an invitation to join the Quebec provincial team, but declined the opportunity.
 She joined CS Haute-Saint-Charles, when she was 14.

 College career

 Viens played for the USF Bulls women's soccer team from 2016 to 2019, where she became the team's all-time top scorer with 73 goals and was named to the NCAA All-American team three times.
 She also holds the school record for the most single season goals and has the most career goals in American Athletic Conference history.
 She scored her first collegiate goal on August 25, 2016, against Kentucky.